 Making a claim allows you to recover compensation from the negligent party to cover the expenses of your injury and the effect it’s had on your life.

 To be able to make a personal injury claim, your injury has to have been somebody else’s fault.
 However, many people who get in touch with us aren’t sure who was at fault for their injury – in some cases, it can be very difficult for you to tell straight away.

-That’s why our advisors are legally trained – they have the experience and expertise to be able to understand who is liable for your injury, so they’ll be able to let you know whether they think you’ll be able to make a successful claim.
-You can reach us for free on 0800 234 6438, or fill in the contact form at the top of this page.
+That’s why our advisors are legally trained – they have the experience and expertise to be able to understand who is liable for your injury, so they’ll be able to let you know quickly whether they think you’ll be able to make a successful claim.
+You can reach us for free on 0800 234 6438, or fill in one of the contact forms on this page.

 In the UK, there’s usually a time limit of three years to make a personal injury claim.
 This starts either from the date the accident happened, or from when your first found out that the injury was caused by the original accident – this is known as the ‘date of knowledge’.